 Should I see a bowel cancer specialist?

 This page tells you about the guidelines that GPs in the UK have to help them refer people appropriately for bowel cancer tests.
-There is information about
+You can find the following information

 Should I see a bowel cancer specialist?